VirtualBrainLab/vbl-docs/source/about/vbl_manual.md

 As a member of the VBL you will have at least one project that you are responsible for.
 Your project may be independent or a component in a much larger project.
 You are responsible for creating quality, documented code, that acts as a foundation for future work.

 Expect to spend about 75% of your time working independently and pair coding.
 Up to 20% of your time will go to hackathons.
 Try to keep meetings to less than 10% and ideally less than 5% of your time.
 If you have a mentee, expect to shift 10% of your project time into the meeting category for each person you work with.
-Nobody in the lab should have more than five people who meet with them each week.

 There is no explicit requirement to spend some number of hours working on your project.
-In my experience, if you are spending less than 6-10a hours a week (on average) on your project, you will not make efficient progress.
+In my experience, if you are spending less than 6-10 hours a week (on average) on your project, you will not make efficient progress.
 It's better to pause your project and come back to it later than to push through if you don't have the time for it.

 ### Software